tianjianl/tianjianl.github.io/_news/phd.md

 related_posts: false
 ---

-I will be staying at Johns Hopkins University for my phd, working with Prof. [Daniel Khashabi](https://danielkhashabi.com/)!
+I will be staying at Johns Hopkins University for my PhD, working with Prof. [Daniel Khashabi](https://danielkhashabi.com/)!